chenjd/Unity_UI_Gamma/README.md

 ![](./Res/gammauilinearspace.gif)

-Original solution comes from `topsekret` and `rainini`.
+The original solution comes from `topsekret` and `rainini`.
 You can find it [here](https://forum.unity.com/threads/bug-with-bypass-srgb-sampling.282469/#post-3081103)

 The scene comes from Early Prototyping Material Kit.